mik90/rlox/README.md

 <https://github.com/rodaine/rlox> was useful as a reference for translating the Java visitor pattern to Rust

-Current chapter: 11.5

 the main binary can parse a script or work as a repl

-I hit some bug where for loops results in undefined variables in the increment.
+On Chapter 11.5 hit some bug where for loops results in undefined variables in the increment.
 I figured it'd be best to just move on to the bytecode compiler since that was somewhat close to the end of the section

 ### Cleanup items